fit-alessandro-berti/pmllmbench-lrms-reasoning-analysis/README.md

 After these event logs are produced and validated, the second script aggregates and analyzes various metrics:

 1. **Conclusion Outcomes**
-   Counts how often the final conclusion is:
+   Counts how often the final conclusion of the reasoning process is:
    - **C** (correct)
    - **PC** (partially correct)
    - **W** (wrong)